awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-ebcli.md

 ```
 $ sudo pip install --upgrade awsebcli
 ```
-For complete EB CLI installation instructions, see \.
+For complete EB CLI installation instructions, see [Install the Elastic Beanstalk Command Line Interface \(EB CLI\)](eb-cli3-install.md)\.

 To use the EB CLI to monitor your environment's health, you must first configure a local project folder by running `eb init` and following the prompts\.
-For complete instructions, see \.
+For complete instructions, see [Configure the EB CLI](eb-cli3-configuration.md)\.

 If you already have an environment running in Elastic Beanstalk and want to use the EB CLI to monitor its health, attach it to use the existing environment by following these steps\.